The Peacock Dress

 Kedleston Hall, Derbyshire (Accredited Museum)

-This Dress was accepted in lieu of inheritance tax by HM Government from the estate of the late Lady Alexandra Metcalfe and generously allocated to Kedleston for display in 1997.
+Commissioned by Lady Mary Curzon and by descent to her daughter Lady Alexandra Metcalfe; offered and accepted in lieu of inheritance tax by HM Government and generously allocated to Kedleston for display in 1997.

 Makers and roles